add2cal/docs/src/recipes/rsvp.md

 * Go to the event overview and create a new event.
 * At the very top, activate the RSVP type.
 * You can also drop the Add to Calendar Button functionality here.
-This way, we will not show any Add to Calendar functionality at the form after the signup.
+This way, we will not show any Add to Calendar Buttons at the form after the signup.
 * Also mind the event distribution switch.
 When active, we show the date and details on the landingpage and also send an ics file to the user via email.
 When inactive, you would have a pure signup form, which is not bound to any date and time at all.
 * Next select or specify a group.
 This is basically a container for the event.
 It can be helpful to organize multiple RSVP events in a meaningful way.
 * The date setup speaks for itself.